PGVector on CloudSQL for GCP

 Manual cloud setup can sometimes be time-consuming and prone to inconsistenciesโ€”a missed configuration step might lead to unexpected behavior or security concerns.
 When building a vector search application, a RAG system, or a semantic recommendation engine for production, having a reliable infrastructure approach alongside your application code could be beneficial.

 Many of us have experienced the initial satisfaction of setting up resources through the Google Cloud Console, only to later struggle when trying to recreate that environment or share the exact setup with teammates.
 Without version control or documentation, reproducing environments consistently can be challenging.
-While manual setup works well for quick experiments, teams often look for more systematic approaches when moving toward production.

-๐Ÿ’ก Vector Search Context: Vector search represents a specialized approach to storing and querying high-dimensional vectors efficiently.
+Vector Search Context: Vector search represents a specialized approach to storing and querying high-dimensional vectors efficiently.
 When working with embeddings for recommendation or RAG applications, having stable and reliable infrastructure can be particularly important.

 By turning your vector database stack into code, you get: